(This article last revised 8-8-2014)

 That attitude has been so terribly problematic because David ben Gurion obviously did not know that the Quran commands Muslims to speak with great courtesy to Jews and Christians, because they "all believe in the same God" (Quran, Surah 29:46), and Surah 2:136 reveals that Muslims believe in the same God "which was revealed unto Abraham and Ishmael and Isaac and Jacob and the tribes, and that which Moses and Jesus received."

 Granted, there have been and still are misguided Muslims who ignore those facts as well.
-However, their reaction is somewhat understandable because David ben Gurion did not merely reveal his ignorance of Islam and his disrespect of Muslims.
-Ben-Gurion also stated the still-prevalent belief that God "promised" the land of Israel to the distant ancestors of the ancient Jews, which isn't exactly true, as you will see.
+However, their reaction to Israeli invasion and occupation is somewhat understandable because David ben Gurion did not merely reveal his ignorance of Islam and his disrespect of Muslims.
+Ben-Gurion also stated the still-prevalent belief that God "promised" the land of Israel to the distant ancestors of the ancient Jews, which isn't exactly true.

 That is why it is important to examine the facts of the matter, because the misunderstanding has been caused by the fact that there is a place in Jerusalem called Zion -- a physical place -- and that is what Jewish Zionists focus upon out of ignorance of what Zion really is.